Continuous-Time Piecewise-Linear Recurrent Neural Networks: Results

 \subsection{Chaotic Lorenz-63 System}

 The celebrated \citet{lorenz_deterministic_1963} model, originally advanced as a model of atmospheric convection (see \cref{app:lorenz_system} for details), was the first and probably most famous example of a system with a chaotic attractor.
-We trained the cPLRNN, Neural ODE, and the discrete-time ALRNN for different numbers of ReLUs ($P = 2, 5, 10$) and latent dimension $M=20$ on the Lorenz-63 within the chaotic regime (see \cref{app:lorenz_system}), with the performance provided in \cref{tab:MeasureLorenzRegular} and example reconstructions for $P=10$ in \cref{fig:lorenz_fixed_points}.
+We trained the cPLRNN, Neural ODE, and the discrete-time PLRNN for number of ReLUs $P=10$ (see Tab.~\ref{tab:MeasureLorenzRegularAppendix} for further values) and latent dimension $M=20$, with performance provided in \cref{tab:MeasureLorenzRegular} and example reconstructions in \cref{fig:lorenz_fixed_points}.
 For all three models, as they were all based on ReLUs, fixed points could also be computed by SCYFI.
 Note that the reconstruction models were not trained on any data directly indicating the presence of the fixed points, but only on trajectories drawn from the chaotic attractor.
 Hence, the fixed points and their position are an inferred feature, constituting a type of topological out-of-domain generalization \cite{goring_domain_2024}.
-Performance-wise the cPLRNN solutions are on par with the best Neural ODE solver (Tsit5), with none of the differences statistically significant according to Mann-Whitney U tests (all $p>0.048$), and only slightly worse than those produced by the standard discrete-time PLRNN ($p<0.043$).
+Performance-wise the cPLRNN solutions are on par with the best Neural ODE solver (Tsit5), with none of the differences statistically significant according to Mann-Whitney U tests (all $p>0.27$), and only slightly worse than those produced by the standard discrete-time PLRNN ($p<0.043$).
+SINDy naturally performs best on this particular benchmark, as its polynomial function library matches the Lorenz-63 ground truth equations (as pointed out before, \citet{hess_generalized_2023}).
+In contrast, the bad performance of Latent ODE reflects the fact that it is simply not well suited for generating long-term autonomous roll-outs: Mostly it either diverges, or converges to fixed points, thus failing to reconstruct the long-term behavior of cyclic or chaotic DS.
+Neural CDE even by design does not reasonably permit auto-regressive roll-outs and hence is per se unsuitable for DSR problems.
+In contrast to all other models, it was therefore run in data-driven mode during testing (which one may expect to yield an advantage), yet still performs worse than the other methods.

-However, while performance is similar for the different models, the cPLRNN \textit{trains significantly (several times) faster} than Neural ODEs for comparable performance levels, as evident from \cref{tab:TimingLorenzRegular} where training times for the different models are compared.
-In fact, the training costs for Neural ODEs have been a major bottleneck so far \citep{dupont_augmented_2019,ghosh2020steer,fronk2024training}.